LelandSindt/hydrator/README.md

+# Note: This projects is no longer maintained.
+Consider using http://proxy.dockerflow.com/ or https://github.com/jwilder/nginx-proxy

 # hydrator

-Note: This projects is no longer maintained.
-Consider using http://proxy.dockerflow.com/ or https://github.com/jwilder/nginx-proxy

 hydrator = nginx + dehyrated + Let's Encrypt.